ILIAS-eLearning/ILIAS/BACKLOG.md

 * write proper documentation for my classes
 * write tests for all classes and constructs
 * write a proper form abstraction that hides plumbing like name source
-* When using " in text_inputs, the input is not properly displayed

 # I could...